figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

   - handler: handleReceipt
 ```

-> We could also define a blockHandler if we are interested in block related metrics.
+> We could also have defined a blockHandler if we are interested in block related data.
+Currently blockHandler and receiptHandler are the only two handlers available for NEAR.

 For each handler that is defined in `subgraph.yaml` under `mapping` we will create an exported function of the same name.
-Each receipt handler must accept a single parameter called receipt with a type of near.ReceiptWithOutcome.
+Each receipt handler must accept a single parameter called receipt with a type of `near.ReceiptWithOutcome`.

-This receipt handlers is what we call a "mapping" and it goes in `src/mapping.ts`.
+This receipt handler is what we call a "mapping" and it goes in `src/mapping.ts`.
 It will transform the NEAR logging data into entities defined in your schema.

 ## ✏️ Implement the receipt handler